 If a palindrome is a word or phrase that spells the same backwards as forwards, then an emordnilap is a word that spells a completely different word when it is reversed.
 So brag becomes grab, reward becomes drawer, stressed becomes desserts, and so on.
 Emordnilap itself is an emordnilap of course, but it’s also an ananym and an autological word.

 An endonym is a word that the speakers of a language or the inhabitants of a particular region use to refer to themselves, their hometown, or their surroundings.
 The opposite is an exonym (or xenonym), which is an outside equivalent or foreign translation of a local name.
 So London is an endonym if you’re a Londoner, while the French name Londres would be an exonym.
 Sometimes endonyms overtake exonyms and become the official name for a location regardless of language, as is the case with Mumbai (formerly Bombay), Côte d’Ivoire (Ivory Coast), Myanmar (Burma), and Uluru (formerly Ayer’s Rock).

 13. and 14.
 Holonymy and Meronymy

 In linguistics, the concepts of holonymy and meronymy refer to the relationship between parts and wholes—the “whole” is the holonym, and the “part” is the meronym.
 So a word like house is a holonym that encompasses a group of meronyms like bedroom, bathroom, kitchen, doors, floors, and walls.
-Body is a holonym for meronyms like arm, leg, head, stomach and foot, and so on.
+Body is a holonym for meronyms like arm, leg, head, stomach, foot, and so on.

 A holophrase is a single word used to sum up a full phrase or idea, like bouncebackability, ungetatable, or unputdownable.
 It takes its name from a linguistic phenomenon called holophrasis, whereby whole thoughts or sets of ideas are communicated by a single word or (as with babies first learning to speak) a single sound.

-According to a 1914 dictionary, a homoeosemant is a word that has almost similar meaning to another, but not quite.
-Also known as “semi-synonyms,” homoeosematic words basically account for the ever so slight differences in meaning between sets of related words, like ask, question, probe, enquire, interview, and interrogate.
+According to a 1914 dictionary, a homœosemant is a word that has almost similar meaning to another, but not quite.
+Also known as “semi-synonyms,” homœosematic words basically account for the ever-so-slight differences in meaning between sets of related words, like ask, question, probe, enquire, interview, and interrogate.